CTIA and GTIA: Player/Missile to Playfield Collisions

 Each bit indicates a pixel of the Player/Missile object has intersected a pixel of the specified Playfield color object.
 There is no collision registered for the background color.

 Obscured intersections will also register collisions.
 If a Player/Missile object priority is behind a Playfield color register and another Player/Missile object priority is higher (foreground) than the Playfield, and the foreground Player/Missile pixels obscure both the Playfield and the Player/Missile object behind the Playfield, then the collision between the Playfield and both the background and foreground Player/Missile objects will register.

-High-resolution, 1/2 color clock pixel modes (ANTIC Modes 2, 3, and F) are treated differently.
+High-resolution, half-color-clock pixel modes (ANTIC Modes 2, 3, and F) are treated differently.
 The "background" color rendered as COLPF2 where pixel values are 0 does not register a collision.
 High-resolution pixels are rendered as the luminance value from COLPF1.
 The pixels are grouped together in color clock-wide pairs (pixels 0 and 1, pixels 2 and 3, continuing to pixels 318 and 319).
 Where either pixel of the pair is 1 a collision is detected between the Player or Missile pixels and Playfield color COLPF2.